-- Make an appointment with teachers if additional instruction or support is needed. - Attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments. - Drop in to work with a peer tutor during lunch periods or before school in the Literacy Center.
+- Students should attend WIN or make an appointment with the teacher if they need additional instruction or if support is needed. - Students should attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments.